fixxxedpoint/quorum_intersection/README.md

 # quorum_intersection
 A tool for verifying the quorum intersection property of the stellar network.
 It accepts data in JSON format compatible with https://www.stellarbeat.io/nodes/raw .
 Use --help parameter to see available options.
+WARNING: the problem of finding disjoint quorums in stellar's network configuration is NP-hard.
 ## Getting Started
 ### Prerequisites
 Tools and libraries required to build this project: